SIMBAChain/truffle/README.md

 ## Project Settings

-Once you have Hardhat installed locally, you will need to create an env file in the root of your project (or you can creat it in your SIMBA_HOME directory; please see [Discovery of Environment Variables](#discovery-of-environment-variables), but we suggest you create your env file in the root of your project, where your package.json file lives).
+Once you have Hardhat installed locally, you will need to create an env file in the root of your project (or you can create it in your SIMBA_HOME directory; please see [Discovery of Environment Variables](#discovery-of-environment-variables), but we suggest you create your env file in the root of your project, where your package.json file lives).
 This file can be titled any of:

 1. .simbachain.env
 2. simbachain.env